-Targeting mental defeat among pain patients could prevent anxiety and depressionApril 3rd, 2013 in Health /
+Targeting mental defeat among pain patients could prevent anxiety and depressionApril 3, 2013 in Medicine & Health / Health

 (Medical Xpress)—A new study of Hong Kong chronic pain patients suggests that targeting feelings of mental defeat could prevent severe depression, anxiety and interference with daily activities.